ethan123montera123/myauthorsperspective/README.md

 10. Run `stripe login` on the console to link your local environment to Stripe.
 11. Once logged in, register the webhook using `stripe listen --forward-to [webhook-endpoint]`.
 You can check the firebase logs for the actual endpoint of the webhook.
+12. Once stripe is readily listening at the webhook endpoint, they would then return a signing secret.
+Add this secret to the `.env` file as `STRIPE_WEBHOOK_SECRET`.
-12. You can test if the webhook is working by running `stripe trigger payment_intent.succeeded.` You should see an activity in the terminal of step 11.
+13. Afterwards, you can test if the webhook is working by running `stripe trigger payment_intent.succeeded.` You should see an activity in the terminal of step 11.

 ## Resources